KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 public void inchToCm(value)

 - public/private
-    - Who can accesss the veriable
+    - Who can access the variable

 - void/(type)
-    - What is outputed
+    - What is outputted

 - inchToCm(value) (Name)
     - you can pass a value into the method for interacting with data